telerik/maui-docs/controls/wraplayout/wraplayout-wrap-feature.md

 </telerik:RadWrapLayout>
 ```

-And the result is:
+The following image shows the end result.

 ![RadWrapLayout ItemSize](images/wraplayout_itemsize.png)

-## Configure last child element position
+## Positioning the Last Child Element

-RadWrapLayout exposes `StretchLastChild` property which gives you the option to control the position and layout of the last child item from the layout items collection.
-If set to *True* the last element will stretch along the remaining space from the last row or column depending on the layout orientation.
+The WrapLayout exposes the `StretchLastChild` property, which enables you to control the position and layout of the last child item from the layout items collection.
+If set to `True`, the last element will stretch along the remaining space from the last row or column depending on the layout orientation.

-Check the example below how `StretchLastChild` would work when set to both values:
+The following example shows how `StretchLastChild` will work when set to both values:

 <snippet id='wraplayout-position-lastelement'/>
 ```XAML